Anonymous-582/RecAudit/readme.md

 ### Algorithm implementation

 We use functions from [RecStudio](https://github.com/USTCLLM/RecStudio) to build recommendation models.
-All implementations of the audit algorithm reference the original paper.
+All implementations of the audit algorithm are based on the original paper.